This post references CFR Title 49 Parts 300-399 in whole or part

 However, they will need consent, probable cause, or a warrant to search personal belongings in the truck.

-I can tell if the driver says no, most officers will do a level 1 inspection and request a K-9 to walk around.
+I can tell you though, if the driver says no, most officers will do a level 1 inspection and request a K-9 to walk around.

 Always listen to the inspecting officer and help him in any way you can.

 This presents that you are a professional driver and care about what you do.

 Be polite, direct and use common sense during any encounter with a DOT / police officer